Flickr Creative Commons, Rowena Waack

 If dirt and dirtiness is socially constructed, what do things we identify as dirt, filth, rubbish, and refuse have in common?

 Douglas suggests that dirt is really a matter of disorganization.
 Literally, that a thing becomes dirt or garbage when it is out-of-place.
 “Dirt,” she writes, “offends against order.”

 Eliminating it is not a negative movement, but a positive effort to organise the environment.

 I chose the images above to try and illustrate this idea.
 Hair in the drain, like dirt on our hands, is out-of-place.
 It doesn’t belong there.
 In both cases, our reaction is disgust.
 Hair on the head, in contrast, is beautiful and becoming, while dirt outside is life-giving soil and part of the beauty of nature.

 Images royalty free from Getty.
 Originally posted in 2009.Lisa Wade, PhD is a Visiting Scholar at Tulane University.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming Introduction to Sociology text.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming Introduction to Sociology text.
 You can follow her on Twitter, Facebook, and Instagram.